 Medium- and heavy-duty vehicles like buses and trucks make up only 5% of vehicles on the road but account for about 24% of U.S. transportation emissions and more than 60% of tailpipe nitrogen oxide (NOx) and particulate (PM) emissions from active vehicles.
-As a result, California adopted the Advanced Clean Trucks (ACT) rule in 2020 and is also in the process of developing an Advanced Clean Fleets (ACF) rule.
+As a result, California adopted the Advanced Clean Trucks (ACT) rule in 2020 and the Advanced Clean Fleets (ACF) rule in 2023

 - Clean Trucks (ACT): California’s Advanced Clean Trucks (ACT) rule requires manufacturers who sell medium- and heavy-duty vehicles to sell zero-emissions vehicles as an increasing percentage of their annual sales from 2024 to 2035.
-Six states (Massachusetts, New Jersey, New York, Oregon, Washington, and Vermont) have joined California in adopting the ACT rule.
+Nine states have joined California in adopting the ACT rule: Colorado, Maryland (with caveats), Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.
 In October 2022, North Carolina Governor Cooper released an executive order directing state officials to begin rulemaking to adopt the ACT Rule.

-- Clean Fleets (ACF): The proposed Advanced Clean Fleets (ACF) rule would complement the Advanced Clean Trucks (ACT) rule by instituting a purchase requirement for medium and heavy-duty fleets to adopt an increasing percentage of zero-emission trucks.
-This rule would cover 1) private fleets with 50 or more trucks; 2) short-distance trucks operating from seaports or railyards; and 3) state and local government public fleets.
-Any state can choose to adopt this new rule to better support their medium- and heavy-duty vehicle electrification efforts once the regulation is finalized in California.
-Follow along with the process here.
+- Clean Fleets (ACF): The Advanced Clean Fleets (ACF) complements the Advanced Clean Trucks (ACT) rule by instituting a purchase requirement for medium and heavy-duty fleets to adopt an increasing percentage of zero-emission trucks.
+This rule covers 1) private fleets with 50 or more trucks; 2) short-distance trucks operating from seaports or railyards; and 3) state and local government public fleets.
+Any state can choose to adopt this new rule to better support their medium- and heavy-duty vehicle electrification efforts now that the regulation is finalized in California.

 What does this all mean for your state?